Confidaunt/quartz_NystarRetired/content/People/Carrol Jupiter.md

 Cause: None
 draft: false
 ---
-Summary:
+He's the Captain of [[The Haven Guard]].
+Carroll was first encountered by [[The Legendseekers]] after we crashed [[Esmerelda]] airship into the stadium where Chancellor [[Enrico Caruso Junior]] was celebrating his twelfth birthday.
+He had something to do with our guild being assigned to Mercury.

-A very stressed looking Sun Elf.
-He surrendered to the Haven Guard when there was a suspicion that his teammate [[Mars DeWinter]] was behind the attack on the Queen.
+After the assassination attempt on Queen [[Jessamine Hypatia]], he willingly surrendered to the Haven Guard as it was suspected that [[Mars DeWinter]] may have been behind the attack.
+His role was temporarily assigned to Captain [[Flynn]].

-Appearance:

-First Met:
-During the aftermath of [[Esmerelda]]'s airship crash into a stadium during a tournament for [[Enrico Caruso Junior]].

-Last Met:
-Same as above